Great Northern Highway Upgrade - Ord River North

 Visit the Great Northern Highway - Maggie Creek to Wyndham page to find out more about the project.

 Realignment upgrades are complete and open to traffic.
-The construction of two passing lanes, two parking lanes and the resurfacing of the Spring Creek Bridge are expected to be completed in early 2020.
+Two parking bays and the resurfacing of the Spring Creek Bridge are expected to be completed in 2020.

 Aboriginal engagement and participation has been a major focus for the project team, who are working closely with the local community of Warmun to create job opportunities and provide a culturally-sensitive working environment.